How do I declare a dance minor?

 Do I need to audition or be a dance minor to participate in the Dance Program?

-For intermediate and advanced level dance classes, placement auditions are now required prior to registration.
+For intermediate and advanced level dance classes, placement auditions are required prior to registration.
 No audition is needed for beginning level classes.
-Performance opportunities are open all students enrolled at AU—see Placement Audition FAQ.
+Performance opportunities are open to all students enrolled at AU—see Placement Audition FAQ.

 Placement auditions take place in:

-- Spring semester (for fall registration)
+- April (for fall registration)

 - August (prior to the start of classes for fall registration)

-- October/November (for spring registration)
+- November (for spring registration)

 How many students are in dance technique courses?